 - 7.11 It is the licensing authority's policy that there will be a rebuttable presumption that applications for material variations in respect of premises currently licensed will be refused if relevant representations are received about the cumulative impact on the licensing objectives. - 7.12 It is the licensing authority's policy that there will be a rebuttable presumption that applications for new premises seeking a licence to provide hot food between 11:00pm and 05:00am and where the food purchased is to take-away from the premises will be refused if relevant representations are received about the cumulative impact on the licensing objectives. - 7.13 It will be the responsibility of an applicant seeking either a new premises licence or club premises certificate or seeking a material variation to an existing licence to provide evidence that the additional licence would not have an adverse impact and the applicant would need to address the cumulative impact assessment within their operating schedules. - 7.14 In respect of other areas within West Suffolk, the licensing authority would need to be provided with evidence-based information and each area would be considered on its own merits. - 7.15 Where there are licensed premises that cause concern or are within an area of concern, the licensing authority would first consider imposing conditions. - 7.16 Before any further impact assessment is implemented, there would need to be evidence-based information available to the licensing authority.
-This could be part of the information made available by the police, responsible authorities or other groups when they are reporting on matters affecting members of the public. - 7.17 West Suffolk Council consulted on its current cumulative impact assessments and were reviewed concurrently with the statement of licensing policy.
-The consultation published crime data supplied by Suffolk Constabulary and data from environmental health complaints in relation to noise. - 7.18 The consultation allowed the licensing authority to obtain statements and questionnaires from local residents, parish and local councillors, police, relevant authorities and any other relevant interested parties.
-The available evidence was considered by the local authority while determining that a CIA is to be published.
-Reasons why the CIA was published and types of premises it relates to will also be listed, examples are night clubs, vertical drinking bars, restaurants with a vertical drinking facility after 2300, hot food take-aways serving after 2300 hours.
+This could be part of the information made available by the police, responsible authorities or other groups when they are reporting on matters affecting members of the public. - 7.17 Forest Heath District Council intends to consult on its current cumulative impact assessment due to be reviewed concurrently with the statement of licensing policy.
+The consultation will publish crime data supplied by Suffolk Constabulary and data from environmental health complaints in relation to noise. - 7.18 The consultation will allow the licensing authority to obtain statements and questionnaires from local residents, parish and local councillors, police, relevant authorities and any other relevant interested parties.
+The available evidence will then be considered by the local authority in determining that it is satisfied that a CIA is to be published and reviewed within 3 years of its publication.
+Reasons why the CIA is to be published and types of premises it will relate to will also be listed, examples are night clubs, vertical drinking bars, restaurants with a vertical drinking facility after 2300, hot food take-aways serving after 2300 hours.